kccnma/cms/page/about.md

 This static site is generated using [Jekyll](https://jekyllrb.com/) and was initialized via a basic Jekyll starter site that uses the [Minima](https://github.com/jekyll/minima) theme.

-Let's take a look at some basic content and it's default/current styling:
+Take a look at some basic content and it's default/current styling:

 # Heading